Activity Branch: A Fine Motor, Gross Motor, and Heavy Work Activity

 Work On Fine Motor Strengthening

-A single hole puncher is a great fine motor strengthening task along with peeling crayons and doing the leaf rubbings.
+A single hole puncher is a great fine motor strengthening activity along with peeling crayons and doing the leaf rubbings.
 Encourage the child to add extra pressure to the crayon when doing the leaf rubbing so that the leaf has a darker outline.
 Work on fine motor strengthening using a single hole punch to punch holes in the leaves after coloring is completed.
 Add additional holes to the leaves for an added fine motor strengthening task.
 Peeling off the paper around crayons is not only a good fine motor strengthening activity, but it also encourages the use of the pincer grasp.

 The pincer grasp uses the pads of the index finger and thumb to grasp objects.
 Furthermore, this type of grasp is important for handwriting skills, picking up small objects, and dressing skills such as manipulating buttons and zippers.